aws/aws-sdk-php/docs/installation.rst

 Using the zip file is great if you:

-1. Prefer not to or cannot use package managers like Composer and PEAR.
+1. Prefer not to or cannot use Composer.
 2. Cannot use phar files due to environment limitations.
 3. Want to use only specific files from the SDK.